elinaliu110/RAG-AORUS/README.md

 | CUDA | 12.x (required by vLLM) |
 | Package manager | `uv` (recommended) or `pip` |

 > **Note: vLLM only supports Linux + NVIDIA GPU.** It cannot run on local Windows/macOS.
-Use Google Colab or a Linux GPU server.
+Please use Google Colab or a Linux GPU server.

 ---